Applied Psychology: What Is It And What Are Its Objectives?

 Organizational psychology focuses on preventing and solving problems that arise in the context of the company For its part, the concept “human resources” refers more specifically to the selection, training and management of personnel based on the organization’s objectives.

-You may be interested: What is a General Health Psychologist and How to Become One?
+You may be interested: The 5 Wounds of Childhood: What Are They and How to Heal Them?

 3. Educational